Limited-Residency Ph.D. Program in Education with a concentration in Sustainability Education

 Education for sustainability is the practice of learning how to achieve global and local sustainable communities.
 It is a life-long, individual, and social learning progression that challenges the dominant ecological, psychological, economic, and social paradigms.

 The desired outcome is an informed, involved citizenry with the social and scientific literacy, commitment, and creative problem-solving skills to engage in responsible individual and cooperative actions toward a sustainable society.
 Achieving sustainability in all dimensions of human existence depends on adopting an educational paradigm that manifests and supports change toward a sustainable, secure society.
-The Limited-Residency Ph.D. program in Sustainability Education strives to contribute to synergistic learning and change in consciousness, education, culture – and, ultimately, society.
+The Limited-Residency Ph.D. program in Education with a concentration in Sustainability Education strives to contribute to synergistic learning and change in consciousness, education, culture – and, ultimately, society.

 Individualized Areas of Study